jhanley634/soft-eng-info/blog/2022-09-06-feature-branches.md

-The Jira ticket should make clear what needs to be implemented to consider the feature "done", either done forever or to close out an iteration.
+The Jira ticket should make clear what needs to be implemented to consider the feature "done", either done forever or simply to complete an iteration.
 Now that we have a working implementation, it is time to revisit any rough edges in the code.
-People sometimes say "we'll clean it up later", but that never happens. _Now_ is the time to clean the code, so the project won't take on an accumulating amount of technical debt.
+People sometimes say "we'll clean it up later", but that never happens. _Now_ is the time to clean the code, so the project won't keep accumulating technical debt.

 Push, visit the github website, and create a Pull Request.
 Feel free to do this a few days early, before it's all working